iapyeh/GGeditor/docs/User Guide.rst

 What been converted depends on selection and the cursor position, rules are:

 #.
-When partially converted, a selection.zip will be created with the partial reStructuredText and images (if any).
+When partially converted, a  <document-name>_selection.zip or  <document-name>_table.zip will be created with the partially generated reStructuredText content and images (if any).
 #.
-If whole document is converted, a <document-name>.zip will be created with all generated reStructuredText and images (if any).
+If whole document is converted, a <document-name>.zip will be created with whole generated reStructuredText content and images (if any).

 .. _hb512c40675e711967718345c60723c: